jacre8/jkparse/README.md

 Second to the json-c library, the biggest dependency is for a printf command that supports the %q format option.
 Either a standalone printf binary or a shell supporting this format option must be available.
 The coreutils version of printf works.
-If that is okay, and it is in the standard location of /usr/bin/printf, the following may be used for
+Without an override, the make target will search the build host for a viable printf function.
+If that is okay, the following may be used for building:
-building:

-	gcc -O2 -o jkparse jkparse.c -ljson-c
+	make

 For specifying a different location for a printf binary:

+	make PRINTF_EXECUTABLE=/bin/printf

-	gcc -D 'PRINTF_EXECUTABLE="/bin/printf"'-O2 -o jkparse jkparse.c -ljson-c If using a shell's built-in printf function:
+If using a shell's built-in printf function:

-	gcc -D 'USE_SHELL_PRINTF="/bin/ksh"' -O2 -o jkparse jkparse.c -ljson-c
+	make USE_SHELL_PRINTF=/bin/ksh

-Once compiled, as root, install the output executable in a location accesible via $PATH, e.g.:
+Once compiled, install the output executable in a suitable location as root.
+The default install target places it in /usr/local/bin:

-	sudo install -o root -g root -m 0755 jkparse /usr/local/bin
+	sudo make install

 Alternatives
 ------------